Jake Sulpice

 • The purpose of web frameworks

-• Basic Ruby on Rails commands
+• Basic Ruby on Rails

-• Some basic aspects of MySQL configuration
+• Some key aspects of MySQL configuration

-• Simple editing of CSS stylesheets using variables
+• Editing CSS style sheets using variables

 • SSL/TSL certificates

-• Backing up websites and databases locally
+• Backing up websites and databases

 • Grep

-• Which career path I’m passionate about following
+• Which career path I’m passionate about

 • How to seek help with programming-related errors